 For those of you who still cherish the extinguishing art of hand-writing we highly recommend visitting 97 Walton Street Stationery shop.
 It has been here since the 70s.
 If you look for bespoke wedding invites, births announcements, Christmas cards, personal stationery, do visit the shop and you will definitely find something for you.
 A very special shop for connoisseurs of paper work.

 No matter how much money you want to spend in Walton Street, it is definitely a street to visit.
-If you do not need to buy anything, but simply enjoy the beauty and uniqueness of of this place – look for Walton Street on your map next time you are in London.
+If you do not need to buy anything, but simply enjoy the beauty and uniqueness of of this place – next time look for Walton Street London Shops.
 You’ll find there pieces of art, jewellery and stunning designer clothes sold not in a high street but in a calm, a bit old-fashioned area where luxury is in the air.
 And if you want to buy yourself a really nice piece of jewellery which only you and one or two aristocrats may be wearing, we highly recommend this street and you will not be disappointed.

-If you’d like to try another less-known London area, check out our post about Marylebone Chiltern Street!
+If you’d like to find more places similar to Walton Street London shops, check out our post about Marylebone Chiltern Street!